Non-degree Seeking Students FAQs

 Rockhurst has about 3,000 students from 27 states and 15 foreign countries.

 - The 55-acre main campus is located in the heart of Kansas City.

-- 600-700 students live on campus in 3 residence halls and the Townhouse Village, which features apartment-style living.
+- More than 50% of students live on campus in three residence halls and the Townhouse Village, which features apartment-style living.

 When should I apply for admission?

 Transfer students may apply any time throughout the year.
 However, in order to take advantage of all financial aid opportunities, it is preferable to apply by April 1.
 Learn more about the application process.

 You should begin applying for financial aid as soon as you have submitted an application for admission.
 Keep in mind that you won't be awarded financial aid until you are accepted to the university.
 Your chance of receiving a more comprehensive financial aid package increases the earlier you submit a financial aid application.

 Applicants should submit financial applications by Feb.
 15 for priority consideration for federal and university funds.